qiancai/docs-tidb-operator/README.md

 ## Documentation versions

-Currently, we maintain the following versions for TiDB on Kubernetes documentation, each with a separate branch:
+Currently, we maintan the following versions for TiDB on Kubernetes documentation, each with separate branch:

 | Branch name | Version description |
 | :--- | :-- |